lwjohnst86/nefa-code/doc/manuscript.md

 of NEFA on beta-cell function, particularly for palmitic acid.
-Prolonged exposure to elevated NEFA can induce apoptosis in the beta-cells, possibly through endoplasmic reticulum stress, formation of ceramides, and generation of nitric oxide, as well as impairment of proinsulin production and mitochrondrial function [@Cnop2008a; @Maris2013a; @Giacca2011a; @Xiao2009a].
+Prolonged exposure to elevated NEFA can induce apoptosis in the beta-cells, possibly through endoplasmic reticulum stress, formation of ceramides, and generation of nitric oxide, as well as impairment of proinsulin production and mitochondrial function [@Cnop2008a; @Maris2013a; @Giacca2011a; @Xiao2009a].
-The present analysis is the first study to our knowledge to examine the longitudinal association of a broad spectrum of individual NEFA species on beta-cell function in a large cohort.
-We found that there was a strong signal of higher total NEFA, palmitic acid, oleic acid, and linoleic acid as concentrations with lower beta-cell function.
-However, in modeling these fatty acids as a mol% and using novel clustering analysis approaches, no individual or specific fatty acid species in the NEFA fraction predicted lower beta-cell function, insulin sensitivity, or dysglycemia status.
-Taken together, these results suggest that it is the absolute size of the circulating NEFA fraction, irrespective of any specific composition of fatty acid species, that is responsible for the hypothesized lipotoxic effects of NEFA on the beta-cells.
+The present analysis is the first study to our knowledge to examine the longitudinal association of a broad spectrum of individual NEFA on beta-cell function in a large cohort.
+We found that there was a strong signal of higher total NEFA, palmitic acid, oleic acid, and linoleic acid modeled as concentrations with lower beta-cell function.
+However, in modeling these fatty acids as a mol% and using novel clustering analysis approaches, no specific fatty acids in the NEFA fraction strongly predicted lower beta-cell function, insulin sensitivity, or dysglycemia status.
+Taken together, these results suggest that it is the absolute size of the circulating NEFA fraction, irrespective of any specific composition of fatty acids, that is responsible for the hypothesized lipotoxic effects of NEFA on the beta-cells.

-Biologically, within a free-living population chronic elevation of NEFA may be mediating it's association through TAG.
+Biologically, in free-living populations chronic elevation of NEFA may be mediating it's association with metabolic outcomes through TAG.
 In normal metabolism, NEFA enters the liver and assists in the production of TAG that is to be processed into very-low density lipoproteins (VLDL) [@Nielsen2012a].
-As such higher NEFA may contribute to hypertriglyceridemia, which is a known risk factor for diabetes.
-In the sensitivity analysis adjusting for TAG, all associations with beta-cell function were attenuated, suggesting that NEFA may in fact be mediating it's association through TAG.
+As such, higher NEFA may contribute to hypertriglyceridemia, which is a known risk factor for diabetes.
+In the sensitivity analysis adjusting for TAG, all associations with beta-cell function were attenuated, suggesting that NEFA may in fact be mediating it's association with beta-cell dysfunction through higher TAG.

 There is substantial experimental evidence highlighting the role of increased NEFA and the subsequent increase in insulin resistance via impairment of insulin